OrdinaryMagician/aliceos-kernel/README.md

 # AliceOS kernel

-## What?

-Yes, I want to write a kernel.
-Any problem with that?

-## How?
+## About

-Lowest level parts of the kernel are done in x86 assembly (nasm), everything else is pure C.
+The AliceOS kernel is a project to build a kernel according to AOS standards (more on this later).
+Most of the code is C to make portability easier, other parts are assembly for either x86, x86_64, arm or mips (only the first currently used).
 I'm not very experienced but I try to learn from other projects.

-## Why?
+## Purpose

-Why not?
+The project was started for multiple reasons.

-I like to learn new things.
+First, I like to learn new things.
 I like to study all kinds of things about software development, so why not learn about kernels?

-After being introduced to the whole OSDev scene this caught my curiosity.
-So I wanted to try it too.

-This project called ToAruOS (https://github.com/klange/osdev) inspired me.
-It looks nice and I want to try making something similar.
+Second, a mere dislike for anything GNU-related.
+I don't like software being used as some sort of weapon in some crazy revolution.
+I'd give less of a damn about the "free software movement".
+I prefer to side with open source because heck, it's practical.

+Third, I just want to make something that might at least give me a chance to be remembered in history.
+I'm not asking too much, am I?

-## When?
+## Requirements

-I first need to finish my coreutils and other related projects before I can make an entire system.

-AliceOS is going to be made of this kernel, plus Au as the userland.

-Everything is meant to be built and linked and whatever with ABSOLUTELY NO GNU SOFTWARE OR LIBRARIES (after all this is the main purpose of the project).

-Note that this also includes software released under the GPL (or similar) license.

-(Currently I can't find a linker that is not part of GNU binutils, what a shame)

-(I just noticed some parts of yasm were (L)GPL, so I stopped using it, I've also been told it's a dead project)
+Building and linking requires the following:
+ - Clang (NCSA)
+ - NASM (New BSD)
+ - Zsh (MIT-like)
+ - GNU binutils (GPLv2) (just for ld)
+I'm still looking for an alternative to that last one.

+To test, you can install QEMU and use the included run_aliceos script.

-## Who?
+## Development team

 Mostly me, with help from other people.
 For a list of contributors, check the CONTRIBUTORS file.

-## You are insane
+## Complaints

-Whatever.
+Redirected to /dev/null if they're not valuable, especially if they come from raging defenders of free software.